-June 14, 2006 - Two new drugs -- developed with astonishing speed -- offer real hope to patients with deadly forms of leukemia.
+June 14, 2006 - Two new drugs -- developed with astonishing speed -- offer real hope to patients with deadly forms of.

 Five years ago, scientists came up with a major breakthrough: Gleevec, the Novartis drug that blocks the action of the abnormal chromosome.
 But over five years, one in five patients becomes resistant to Gleevec.
 The result: relapse.

 Now, in an unusually rapid payoff from basic science, researchers have come up with two new drugs that work when Gleevec doesn't.
 One is nilotinib from Novartis, a second-generation offshoot of Gleevec.
 The other is Sprycel, a new drug from Bristol-Myers Squibb.
 Novartis and Bristol-Myers Squibb are WebMD sponsors.

 Early clinical trials of nilotinib and Sprycel were supposed to judge only the drugs' safety.
 But patients did so well in these studies that the drugs are now on the fast track for approval.
 Results of both studies appear in the June 15 issue of The New England Journal of Medicine.
 So does an editorial by Brian J. Druker of the Oregon Health and Science University.

 The reports "provide immediate hope for patients in whom CML cells have developed resistance to [Gleevec]," Druker writes.
 "The good news for patients with CML is that the long-term prospects for control of the disease are excellent."

 There's more good news.
 Doctors have found that patients do best when Gleevec has a very powerful initial effect.
 Both nilotinib and Sprycel are more powerful than Gleevec -- suggesting that patients may do best if started out on one of these new drugs.

 Better still, Druker suggests, is if two or three of the drugs could be combined into a superpotent drug cocktail.